 Being my first solo album, it was not perfect, though it certainly had its moments.

 Looking back, it was written in response to the boring and formulaic music of the time.
-A reviewer called it “an experimental approach to conventional rock,” and he could not have been more spot on.
+A reviewer called it “an experimental approach to conventional rock,” and he could not have been more on the nose with that observation.

 Back on Shaky Ground

 Those early years playing in bands and going solo felt tumultuous to me (is it any wonder my first album was called Shipwrecked?).
 I was overcome with a sense of loss.
 One, because of the band and friendships that had been impacted as result, and two, because my cousin took his life while I was recording.